I made a custom iPod. Should you?

 Reluctantly, I got a replacement hard drive cable.
 Thankfully, this one actually worked.
-Eventually, I was also able to get a replacement battery too.
+Eventually, I was also able to get a replacement battery as well.
 After sealing it up for the final time, I let out a sigh of relief.
 Almost one whole year later, this project was finally complete.

 Finished At Last

 At this point, you might think that I would hate this iPod with a passion and now be a diehard Zune fan.
 However, this simply isn't the case.
 In fact, if anything, this long journey led me to appreciate this iPod even more!
 While I spent many hours working on it and probably over $150 on the whole project, it proved to be an amazing learning experience, as this was really my first experience with repairing and upgrading retro portable audio players.
 For this reason, don’t let this story discourage you from making your own custom iPod.
 I imagine that most people have had better luck than I had, anyway.
 It’s just important to remember that old electronics are easily prone to failure.